VowSoftware/starly/README.md

 Starly provides a feature-rich render script.
 It includes organized configuration for predicates and targets, automatic creation of predicates and targets, automatic and custom resize logic for targets, and more.
 The script is well-documented, with hints and explanations throughout.
 The example project also serves as a very simple reference for how to integrate it into your own project.

-**Note however that this render script is only a template, not a complete solution.**
+Note however that this render script is only a template, not a complete solution.

 Most games require a custom `update()` function in the render script.
 Therefore, you are required to write `update()` from scratch to meet your specific requirements.
-The decision to omit a pre-written render sequence was made to encourage Defold users to learn how their games are actually drawing graphics to the screen, rather than relying on a script that:
+The decision to omit a pre-written `update()` was made to encourage Defold users to learn how their games are actually drawing graphics to the screen, rather than relying on a script that:

 * was written by somebody else,
 * for a greatly generalized and overly simplistic scenario,